ovcharovcoder/line-height-calculator/README.md

 Examle CSS:

 // Hover over any font-size value <br>
-font-size: 24px; 👈 hover here
+font-size: 24px; 👈 hover here to see recommendations

 A popup will show recommended values.